Best par 3s in the world

-Recent renovations to this hole have made it even more of an awe-inspiring par 3, where golfers play across the bay creating an exhilarating test.
-The iconic Turnberry Lighthouse is in full view, as is the remains of Robert the Bruce’s Castle, to offer both a beautiful and dramatic par 3.
+Recent renovations to this hole have made it even more of an awe-inspiring par 3, where golfers play across the Ayrshire bay creating an exhilarating test.
+The iconic Turnberry Lighthouse is in full view on the Ailsa course, as is the remains of Robert the Bruce’s Castle, to offer both a beautiful and dramatic par 3.
 It certainly demands your full respect as you stand on the tee.

-The 17th hole on The Players Stadium Course is arguably the most famous par 3 in the world.
+The 17th hole on THE PLAYERS Stadium Course in Jacksonville is arguably the most famous par 3 in the world.
 From the tips, it is only 137-yards but, thanks to the island green combined with swirling winds, it strikes fear into most golfers who play it – even the professionals.
 If you spent the day at the 17th hole during the PGA Tour’s Player’s Championship, you are almost guaranteed to see the world’s best golfers finding the water with just a wedge in hand.

-Better known as the “Postage Stamp,” because of its tiny putting surface, the 8th hole at Royal Troon is arguably one of the most famous holes on the Open Championship rota.
+Better known as the 'Postage Stamp' because of its tiny putting surface, the 8th hole at Royal Troon is arguably one of the most famous holes on the Open Championship rota.
 Although no more than 123-yards, there is no safe way to play this other than to hit the green.
 A crater bunker shields the approach, with two bunkers and a steep sand hill protecting the left hand side, and two deep pot bunkers guarding the right hand side of the green.
-Good luck.
+Good luck on this Scotland gem!

 On the 7th hole at Pebble Beach Golf Links you can hit anything from a sand wedge to a 3-iron, depending on which way the brutal wind off the Pacific is blowing.
 This dramatically downhill hole also offers some of the most scenic vistas in golf, as you look out to the Pacific Ocean and along the California coast.

-The coastal holes at Trump Doonbeg International Golf Links sustained significant damage during a storm, but since Dr. Martin Hawtree redesigned these holes in 2015 they have become some of the most memorable in Europe – and none more so than the 14th hole.
-The original design was “lost to the sea,” but now it is a tough par 3, with absolutely no bail out areas, and one that you won’t forget in a hurry.
+The coastal holes at South West Ireland's Trump Doonbeg International Golf Links sustained significant damage during a storm, but since Dr. Martin Hawtree redesigned these holes in 2015 they have become some of the most memorable in Europe – and none more so than the 14th hole.
+The original design was “lost to the sea,” but now it is a tough par 3, with absolutely no bail out areas and one that you won’t forget in a hurry.

-The 17th hole on the U.S. Open hosting Ocean Course at Kiawah Island, was arguably one of the most intimidating penultimate holes in major history.
-The 221-yard hole is fiercely guarded by water both short and right, and with a green that is 10,000 square feet long, a variety of shots are required depending on where the pin is located.
+The 17th hole on the U.S. Open hosting Ocean Course at Kiawah Island was arguably one of the most intimidating penultimate holes in major history.
+The 221-yard South Carolina hole is fiercely guarded by water both short and right, and with a green that is 10,000 square feet long, a variety of shots are required depending on where the pin is located.

-The elevated tee on the 4th hole at Royal County Down offers breathtaking views, which can be distracting from the testing tee shot golfers face.
+Located in Northern Ireland, the elevated tee on the 4th hole at Royal County Down offers breathtaking views which can be distracting from the testing tee shot golfers face.
 From the championship tees, the hole plays 228-yards and with large drop offs either side of the green and at the rear, on top of a sea of gorse and a multitude of bunkers, a par here is a great score on this exceptional tough and brutally challenging par 3.

-The fact this hole plays 226-yards downhill with beautiful vistas and towering quarries would almost be enough to make this hole an amazing one any way.
-But when you add to that the unique green monkey bunker – a large monkey shape piece of grass in the middle of a bunker that arguably stands out more than the green – you create a memorable golf hole in Barbados.
+The fact that the Green Monkey Course 16th plays 226-yards downhill with beautiful vistas and towering quarries would almost be enough to make this hole at Sandy Lane an amazing one.
+But, when you add to that the unique green monkey bunker – a large monkey shape piece of grass in the middle of a bunker that arguably stands out more than the green, you create a memorable golf hole in Barbados.